 Many businesses invest in upgrading their office areas, because the beneficial outcomes are substantial.
 Modern offices are becoming more flexible, commutable, and future-oriented.
 There is an abundance of activity-based areas and hybrid spaces.
 All spaces are designed to be appealing to employees and to support integrated technology.

-IKEA is known internationally for its approach to design with a brand objective “to create a better everyday life for the many people.”
+IKEA is known internationally for its approach to design with their brand objective: “to create a better everyday life for the many people.”
 Similarly to their brand vision, IKEA’s goal when re-designing their headquarters is to improve the day-to-day work experience for their employees.
-The finalized HUBHULT office headquarters is assumed to be the most ecologically and environmentally friendly building accomplished by IKEA worldwide.
+The finalized 'HUBHULT' office headquarters is assumed to be the most ecologically and environmentally friendly building accomplished by IKEA worldwide.

 "Aside from being an unconventional office space - we call it a meeting space - the building has the pleasure of being the most environmentally friendly office building in all of Scandinavia!”